material-components/material-components-ios/components/FeatureHighlight/README.md

 # Feature Highlight

-The Feature Highlight component is a way visually highlight a part of the screen in order to introduce users to new features and functionality.
+The Feature Highlight component is a way to visually highlight a part of the screen in order to introduce users to new features and functionality.

 ### Material Design Specifications